 Among the Asian emerging markets, investments in Malaysia have proved to be unique regarding comparative advantages.

-With the average starting salary for fresh graduates in Malaysia ranging between RM2,300 to RM2,500 combined with the rising cost of living, it comes as no surprise that there is a huge percentage of Gen-Y who are now stuck in a rat race.
+With the average starting salary for fresh graduates in Malaysia ranging from RM2,300 to RM2,500 combined with the rising cost of living, it comes as no surprise that there is a huge percentage of Gen-Y who are now stuck in a rat race.
 Research studies by Malaysian Digest have shown that millennials are earning less when compared to their parents at the same age.
 This leads them to think of putting in investments in Malaysia starting as early as they can.

 To promote young professionals for investments in Malaysia, firms should not just tell them how investment reaps money but instead show them how compounding can help them turn time into money.
 To encourage professionals, an example used by Forbes is illustrated below: